 Breakdown Of The HS Code Structure

-1. Chapter: The first two digits represent the chapter, which broadly categorizes goods based on their characteristics or use.
-For example, Chapter 85 encompasses electrical machinery and equipment.
+- Chapter: The first two digits identify the chapter, which broadly groups goods by sector or function.
+For example, Chapter 85 covers electrical machinery and equipment and their parts.

-1. Heading: The next two digits specify the heading, which further refines the classification within a chapter.
-Continuing with the example, Heading 85.04 specifically covers electrical transformers, static converters, and inductors.
+- Heading: The next two digits form the heading, which further defines the product category within the chapter.
+In this case, Heading 85.04 covers electrical transformers, static converters, and inductors.

 Related: ISF Form (Import Security Filling): Elements & Top Practices